boricic/aws-amplify-workshop-react/README.md

 ## Adding a REST API

-Now that we've created the cryptocurrency Lambda function let's add an API endpoint so we can invoke it via http.
+Now that we've created the a Lambda function let's add an API endpoint so we can invoke it via http.

 To add the REST API, we can use the following command: